learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 Key Characteristics of RDDs:

 - Immutable: Once an RDD is created, it cannot be modified.
 - Lazily Evaluated: RDDs will not be evaluated until an action is triggered.
 Essentially, when RDDs are created, they are programmed to perform some action, but that function will not get activated until it is explicitly called.
 The reason for lazy evaluation is that allows users to organize the actions of their Spark program into smaller actions.
 It also saves unnecessary computation and memory load.
-- In-Memory: The operations in Spark are performed in-memory rather than in the Database.
+- In-Memory: The operations in Spark are performed in-memory rather than in the database.
 This is what allows Spark to perform fast operations with very large quantities of data.